 8 Traditional kinds of gnocchi plus delicious ways to serve them!

 Many Italian regions claim gnocchi as their own.
-But, although they are more most traditional in the North, gnocchi are enjoyed throughout the country.
+But, although they are more most traditional in the North, Italians eat gnocchi throughout the country.
 The most well-known of these Italian dumplings are prepared using potatoes with flour and eggs.
-However, there are a number of different types of Italian gnocchi including those made with bread, fresh ricotta, spinach, pumpkin or just semolina flour.
+However, there are a number of different types of Italian gnocchi including those with bread, fresh ricotta, spinach, pumpkin or just semolina flour.

 A little gnocchi history.

 Among the oldest types of Italian gnocchi are bread dumplings from the South Tirol known as canederli.
 Canederli are large round dumplings made with stale bread, milk, flour and egg.
 Some Italians refer to these dumplings as bread gnocchi (gnocchi di pane) and there are also different kinds of bread gnocchi throughout Italy.

 Other types of gnocchi have existed in Italy since the Renaissance or even earlier.
 Actually, some food historians say it was the Romans who first discovered and then introduced dumplings to other European countries.
 However, the Romans made their dumplings with just semolina flour and eggs.

 In 15th century Lombardy, they made gnocchi called zanzarelli with bread, milk, cheese and ground almonds.
 Later, some gnocchi started to be made from a dough of flour and breadcrumbs mixed with water and pushed through the holes of a cheese grater.

 In the 17th century, the almonds in zanzarelli were replaced by flour and the water by eggs.
 These gnocchi were called malfatti, which means ‘badly made’ and is still the name that Tuscans use for their flour, spinach and ricotta dumplings also called ‘gnudi‘.